• About

 15 Wednesday Jul 2015

-Posted by Mr. B Flaneur in Church Gazette.
+Posted Church Gazette.

 Angel, Banner of The Resurrection, Church architecture, Church of England., Churches, glass, Jesus Christ., stained glass., The Resurrection, tomb, Wimborne Minster